faerber-lab/faerber-lab.github.io/_pages/vacancies.md

 #### Research Stays

-We also welcome researchers at all career stages—from Master’s and PhD students to postdocs and established scientists—for research stays (e.g., between 3 and 12 months) in our research group.
-For more details, please visit our [research stays page](/research_stays/).
+We also welcome researchers at all career stages -- from Master's and PhD students to postdocs and established scientists -- for research stays (e.g., between 3 and 12 months) in our research group.
+For more details, please visit our **[research stays page](/research_stays/)**.

 We look forward to welcoming you to our lab!